openmm/openmmforcefields/README.md

 # [Changelog](https://github.com/openmm/openmmforcefields/releases)

+## 0.16.0 Template generator improvements

+This release adds support to `SMIRNOFFTemplateGenerator` for virtual sites and constraints in SMIRNOFF force fields, as well as for loading multiple SMIRNOFF force field files into one template generator.
+It also adds support for parameterizing molecules spanning more than one residue in an OpenMM `Topology`.
+In addition, this release improves the performance of residue template matching and caching.

+Note that this release changes the behavior of template generators when no `forcefield` argument is provided.
+Previously, the latest supported force field for a given template generator, which could change from release to release, would be selected automatically.
+Starting with this release of openmmforcefields, specifying the `forcefield` argument explicitly is mandatory for all template generators.

+With this release, openmmforcefields now requires an OpenMM version no earlier than 8.5.1.

 ## 0.15.1 More Force Field Updates!

 We added Lipid21 in [PR #390](https://github.com/openmm/openmmforcefields/pull/390) and updated the default SMIRNOFF force field to be `openff-2.2.1` in [PR #417](https://github.com/openmm/openmmforcefields/pull/417)